AllisonBolen/LinearAlgebra/README.md

 ### [Assessment 4](https://github.com/AllisonBolen/LinearAlgebra/tree/bolen/Assessments/Assessment4)

-Assessment calls for skills dealing with Affine scaling and hessian gradient calculations.
+This assessment calls for skills dealing with Affine scaling and hessian gradient calculations.
 It also asks for us to think about and attempt the KKT algorithm.

 ---
 ## Examples and Discussion
 ### [Simplex](https://github.com/AllisonBolen/LinearAlgebra/tree/bolen/simplex)